amegeddon/plaspenmynydd/README.md

 1. * ***Issue Found:***
         * Overlay used on image-menu in history.html appeared larger than the image it was covering on large and extra large screen sizes.
     * ***Solution Used:***
         * Overlay sized to the same size as the images it was overlaying.
+1. * ***Issue Found:***
+        * Images on mobile device appeared quite small and since the images go hand in hand with the text, I thought it quite important that they felt significant.
+The problem was that I edited all images to a 16:9 ratio before importing them into the project.
+This looks great on larger screens but isnt the best choice for mobile screens.
+    * ***Solution Used:***
+        * Using aspect-ratio in css to change images to 4:3 on mobile devices proved unsuccessful.
+The average mobile screen size is 390px, so to achieve an aspect ratio of 4:3, a height of 292.5px is required.
+This was by no means the perfect solution as there is a little distoration in the images but I feel it is an improvement and the images now play a more significant role when the website is viewed on mobile devices.

 ## **Post Development Testing**